open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database.md

 |----------------------|---------------|--------------|-------------|
 | `db.client.duration` | ValueRecorder | milliseconds | The duration of the database operation. |

-Database operations SHOULD include execution of queries, including DDL, DML, DCL, and TCL SQL statements (and the corresponding operations in non-SQL databases), as well as connect operations.
+Measured database operations SHOULD include execution of queries, including DDL, DML, DCL, and TCL SQL statements (and the corresponding operations in non-SQL databases), as well as connect operations.

 ### Labels